Content marketing consists of a million little steps performed every day that compound into significant business results over time.

 Vision

-Your content marketing efforts laid out in a content calendar will help you develop and refine your content production and distribution processes.
+Laying out your marketing efforts in a calendar sharpens your content strategy and processes.

 - Content Type